About this policy

 - University Community Bank

-Information about how we handle your credit related information is contained in our Credit Reporting Policy which is available on our website.
+Information about how we handle your credit related information is contained in our Credit Reporting Policy.

 We recognise the importance of protecting your privacy and are committed to ensuring the continued integrity and security of the personal information you entrust to us.

 We appreciate that the success of our business is largely dependent upon a relationship of trust being established and maintained with past, current and prospective customers, shareholders and other individuals with whom we conduct business.
 We will therefore continue to collect and manage your personal information with a high degree of diligence and care.